 The Portland Art Museum is a cultural mainstay; there's always something to see.
 The permanent collection houses an extensive collection of Northwest art alongside rotating exhibitions.
 The institution’s next Museum Free Day is September 17, and it’s a testament to artsy interests of this city that there’s a presale, with ticket reservations going live September 14.

-October sees the openings of two noteworthy exhibitions—Dakota Modern: The Art of Oscar Howe Like Add to a List , one of the twentieth century's most innovative Native American painters, and a site-responsive installation, They Come From Fire Like Add to a List by multimedia artist Jeffrey Gibson.
+October sees the openings of two noteworthy exhibitions—Dakota Modern: The Art of Oscar Howe Past Event Like List , one of the twentieth century's most innovative Native American painters, and a site-responsive installation, They Come From Fire Past Event Like List by multimedia artist Jeffrey Gibson.

 The Jordan Schnitzer Museum of Art at Portland State University is a cultural and intellectual laboratory that explores ideas relevant to our time through the lens of art.
 If you've gone to the PSU farmer's market, you've likely walked right by it.

-This autumn and winter, the museum showcases The Art of Food: From the Collections of Jordan D. Schnitzer and His Family Foundation Like Add to a List through December 3.
+This autumn and winter, the museum showcases The Art of Food: From the Collections of Jordan D. Schnitzer and His Family Foundation Past Event Like List through December 3.
 The exhibit aims to consider how communities, relationships, culture, and societal and ethical implications intersect with the universal subject of food.
 It encompasses over a hundred works by some of the most prominent artists of the twentieth and twenty-first centuries, including John Baldessari, Enrique Chagoya, Alison Saar, Lorna Simpson, and Andy Warhol.